jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         material and each type of restoration.
 The cemented adhesive technique promotes the formation of strong chemical and mechanical bonds between tooth and restoration.</p>\n"
     - question: Are all veneers of porcelain?
-      answer: "<p>No. They can also be made of composite resins by direct technique, in a single session and without the intervention of the dental laboratory, however, they are much less aesthetic, less resistant and have a shorter shelf life than ceramic ones.
+      answer: "<p>No!
+They can also be made of composite resins by direct technique, in a single session and without the intervention of the dental laboratory, however, they are much less aesthetic, less resistant and have a shorter shelf life than ceramic ones.
 The latters can remain up to 20 years in the mouth.</p>\n"